 Focus and energy are required elements to stay on top of your game when training for an endurance event.
 While most competitors have a pretty good handle on that part of the equation, those that add optimum nutrition and proper rest have the best opportunity for success.

-The two main pillars for training are following a program suited for your fitness level, and properly fueling your body.
-Desiree Nielsen, a registered dietician from Vancouver, British Columbia shared some healthy food choices for snowshoe athletes in a recent interview.
+The two main pillars for training are following a program suited for your fitness level and adequately fueling your body.
+Desiree Nielsen, a registered dietician from Vancouver, British Columbia, shared some healthy food choices and snacks for snowshoe athletes in a recent interview.

 This simple formula can lead to endless options – from a whole grain wrap filled with hummus, pumpkin seeds, and veggies – to a hearty black bean and sweet potato chili.”

-Your agent asked Nielsen what her favorite food options are for a typical pre and post snowshoeing workout and here is her response.
+We asked Nielsen what her favorite snack options are for athletes during a typical pre and post snowshoeing workout.
+Here is her response.

 So what other good food choices would Nielsen recommend for the recreational or competitive snowshoe athlete?

-Nielsen said: “When you’re racing, you need additional nutrition to focus on performance, whereas the recreational snowshoer simply (requires) the energy they need for their typical day.
-Good quality, slow burn carbohydrates like legumes, whole grains and starchy vegetables should anchor your meals.
+She shares, “When you’re racing, you need additional nutrition to focus on performance.
+Whereas the recreational snowshoer [requires] the energy they need for their typical day.
+[For athletes], good quality, slow-burn carbohydrates like legumes, whole grains, and starchy vegetables should anchor your meals.

-In addition, mineral rich seeds like hemp, chia and pumpkin seeds offer zinc to support your immune system, magnesium for muscle relaxation and iron for energy.
-If you’re less active, taking one – three tablespoons of these seeds a day is great.
+In addition, mineral-rich seeds like hemp, chia, and pumpkin seeds offer zinc to support your immune system, magnesium for muscle relaxation, and iron for energy.
+If you’re less active, taking one to three tablespoons of these seeds a day is great.
 If you’re an athlete, you could easily add one quarter-cup a day to power up.”

-Proper hydration is another essential element to training at all levels.
-During cold weather, we can forget about drinking enough water or replacing lost electrolytes with an energy drink.
 Keep hydrated by drinking about 16 ounces one hour before your workout.
-If you aren’t going for a long outing, you might only need eight to 16 ounces of water during your workout.
+If you aren’t going for a long outing, you might only need eight to 16 ounces of water during your exercise.
 When heading out for longer runs, make a natural sports drink by mixing 50 percent juice and 50 percent water with a pinch of salt.

-A final tasty tip from Nielsen is she enjoys making seed butter balls because they are so easy to pack and are a nice blend of protein, healthy fats and carbohydrates.
-My new overnight oats recipe is great!
+A final tasty tip from Nielsen is she enjoys making seed butter balls to take snowshoeing as a snack.
+She mentioned they are easy to pack and have a nice blend of protein, healthy fats, and carbohydrates.